 1 hour 50 minutes from Sacramento

 For a day filled with unique architecture and stories about a haunted house, visit the Winchester Mystery House.
-Widow of Winchester Rifle started construction of the house in 1886 and 36 years and 160 rooms later, it was still not complete.
+The widow of Winchester Rifle started construction of the house in 1886 and 36 years and 160 rooms later, it was still not complete.

 On weekends, including Fridays, the San Jose Flea Market allures with captivating stories and antique treasures.
 Shopping is also a great motivator to plan the short day trips from Sacramento.
 In San Jose, there is no better places for this activity than Santana Row.